Bank of Nova Scotia Annual Shareholders Meeting Transcript

-Thomas Charles O'Neill - The Bank of Nova Scotia - Former Non-Executive Chairman of the Board
+Aaron William Regent - The Bank of Nova Scotia - Independent Chairman of the Board

-Well, good morning, ladies and gentlemen.
-It's certainly my pleasure to welcome you to Scotiabank's 187th Annual Meeting of Shareholders. (foreign language)
+Good morning, ladies and gentlemen.
+My name is Aaron Regent.
+I am the Chairman of your Board of Directors.
+It is my pleasure to welcome you to Scotiabank's 188th Annual Meeting of Shareholders.
+Close caption is available on the Webcast, and we are broadcasting in English and French through all the channels.
+These are certainly very historical times in light of COVID-19 or coronavirus.
+We made a decision to hold this meeting through remote channels for the health and well-being of our shareholders, employees and communities, which are of utmost importance and priority to Scotiabank.
+We recognize that this is not how you are customed to our shareholder meetings proceedings and thank you in advance for your patience.
+We fully expect to return to our usual format next year.

-My name is Tom O'Neill, and as you've heard, I'm the Chairman of your Board of Directors.
-Simultaneous translation and interpretation headsets can be found just outside this room.
-If you don't have one, please raise your hand and one of our ushers will get one to you.
+This decision is consistent with our goals of ensuring the well-being of all of our stakeholders, while enabling our shareholders to participate in the meeting by replicating the in-person experience to the maximum extent possible.
+Any modifications

 Bank of Nova Scotia Annual Shareholders Meeting Transcript